hsbc/pyratings/CONTRIBUTING.md

 In addition, you can perform more rigorous linting and tests against multiple Python versions.
 In this case, the test result depends on the Python versions available on your machine.
 Make sure you've got at least Python 3.9 installed on your machine.

+These tests will be performed using [nox](https://nox.thea.codes/).
+The corresponding ``./noxfile.py`` is configured in a way that it installs the required dependencies with the help of [pdm](https://pdm.fming.dev/).
+That means, you need to have [pdm](https://pdm.fming.dev/) installed on your machine.
 Then simply run:
 ```shell
 nox